Bench Phase

 2017- Vandenberg Dunes Limited Partner’s engineers designed a Cloacina Membrane Bioreactor (MBR) to convert all the human wastewater from the proposed golf resort into irrigation water for the five courses.

-2019 - Vandenberg Space Force Base informs Larkin Group Sustainable Solutions (LGSS) that because of drought we need to find a non-groundwater, non-State Water source of water for irrigation.
-In the draft San Antonio Basin GSP plan GSI recommends investigating using treated oil produced water for irrigation and additional water supplies.
+2019 - In the draft San Antonio Basin Groundwater Sustainability Agency plan GSI Water Solutions recommended investigating using treated produced water from oil for irrigation and additional water supplies.

-2021- Magna Imperio designed a multi-stacked treatment train built around Reverse Osmosis with additional pre and post treatment to convert produced water into irrigation water.
+2021- Vandenberg Space Force Base informed Larkin Group Sustainable Solutions (LGSS) that because of drought we need to find a non-groundwater, non-State Water source of water for irrigation.
+Magna Imperio designed a multi-stacked treatment train built around Reverse Osmosis with additional pre and post treatment to convert produced water into irrigation water.

 2022 - MNS Engineers designed a BOD for a Wastewater Reclamation Project to irrigate the golf complex as an alternative to produced water.